-Technical note: Supporting documentation, including a review of Northampton's Development Plan (evidence document EVD5), accompanies the Growing Together Neighbourhood Plan.
+Technical note: Supporting documentation, including a review of Northampton's Development Plan, accompanies the Growing Together Neighbourhood Plan (submission version).

 SUMMARY OF ISSUES

 4. SUMMARY OF ISSUES

 4.1 Having reviewed the policy context, relevant evidence and statistics, and the comments and feedback received through consultation with the local community, the issues below have been identified.